 During the first fermentation, it’s recommended to stir the kombucha daily to activate the yeast and bacteria.
 This daily check helps prevent neglect and unwanted mold growth.
 It's also a chance to taste the drink to see if it has reached your desired flavor.

-How can you tell the drink is ready?
+How can you tell the kombucha is ready?
 There are two ways:

 Using your senses: Look for a sweet and sour taste, with the sourness clearly present but not overwhelming.
-The smell should be pleasant and yeasty, like bread, and you should see bubbles and a large mushroom floating on top.
+The smell should be pleasant and sour, and you should see some light bubbles and some Scoby mat (tea mushroom) floating on top.

 Using technology: Check the pH level (between 2.4-3.2 is ideal) and the sugar content using a BRIX meter.